Pabgon0/Pabgon0.github.io/_posts/2021-02-02-javascript-rails-project.markdown

 For the front end i ran into some trouble at first displaying the selected recipe because it wasnt marking the recipe as 'active'.
 I had to add a "active"  attribute to the recipes migration in order for it work properly and highlight the recipe.
 I also ran into an issue with the users not displaying all of the recipes and ingredients on the screen.
 After a long search i realized that i had made some typos and mispelled some of the methods that were being called on when rendering the recipes.
 I learned that a simple mistake such as a typo can make you think its something more complex than it really is.
 My final problem was the deletion button and the edit buttons not working either.
 This turned out to be similar issue of mispelling method names and putting a wrong } or . in the wrong places.

 The main thing i am finally happy about is that i was able to do a has many relationship this time compared to my last attempt of the first project where i couldnt accomplish that.
 I believe that going over the material again and watching various videos from both the instructors and on youtube helped me find the mistakes i was making on the project.
 The project definately took me way longer than it shouldve but i managed to learn from my first mistakes even if it took me a while.
 I feel like this project in particular has taught me more about being very careful with syntax and that i still need to improve on speed when programming.

+A fetch request returns a promise that contains the response which can be a resolved value or a network error containing a reason why it wasn't resolved.
+A promise is an object which represent a future result that can be either fulfilled, rejected, and/or pending.
+When the promise is fulfilled it will return a response object.
+The .then method than returns the data from the response which allows us to use that data inside the callback function to do DOM manipulation.